 Figure 7: Trends in the establishment of data quality framework.

 The number of companies that assessed their level of maturity as “capable” and “effective” has grown.
-Less companies have no data quality roles and rules.
-Still, a significant percentage of respondents (32%) has roles and rules at the “ad-hoc” level.
+Few companies have no data quality roles and rules.
+Still, a significant percentage of respondents (32%) have roles and rules at the “ad-hoc” level.

 The overall level of data quality maturity slightly worsened in 2020 compared to 2019.